deploy2zenodo/deploy2zenodo/README.md

 Otherwise, the user token would be shared with the other maintainers.

-Using this triggered workflow allows to restrict the use of the user token to one zenodo record for other maintainers.
+Using this triggered workflow allows to restrict the use of the user token to a specific zenodo record for other maintainers.

 But the project `A` with more than one maintainer can trigger a pipeline in another (private) project `B` with only one maintainer, e. g.: